aj-staton/stock-bot/README.md

 I don't plan to try to perform the Fundamental Analysis with anything in a computer program.
 In my own (and probably naive) opinion, that type of assessment can only be properly performed by a set of human eyes and mind.
 I'm simply looking to narrow my search here.

 ## Goals
-- [X] These scripts will parse all NYSE ticker and look for companies with high growth projections.
+- [X] These scripts will parse all NYSE tickers and look for companies with high growth projections.
 So, it'll grab a ticker's current price, compare it to the median of analyst projections, and return the companies that have the highest (alleged) room for growth.
 - [ ] Add the ability to input a stock ticker, look up the ticker's peers in the market, and rank thier P/E and P/B.